THE FIRST TIME WE MET

-The EDITION MIAMI is amazingly beautiful, so the morning of our wedding, we decided to start the day at the beach and have some quiet time.
+The Edition Miami is magnificent, so on our wedding morning, we decided to start the day at the beach and have some quiet time.
 We thought we would have silent meditation, but instead, we stared out at the ocean, and then we talked a little.

 As soon as Stephanie got there, she took pics of the momentums from when we first started dating.
 Some of these momentums included a card my mother-in-law ordered for us, a white bride and a black bride, a picture of Nicole’s Grandmother’s Sixpence, a photo of my Father’s handkerchief (my Father is deceased), and the bottom of our shoes.
-Earlier that morning, Nicole and I drew some things on the bottom of each other’s wedding shoes: I drew on the bottom of Nicole’s shoe, the number 7 (both our lucky number) and a cube.
+Earlier that morning, Nicole and I drew some things on the bottom of each other’s wedding shoes: I drew on the bottom of Nicole’s shoe, the number seven (both our lucky number) and a cube.
 I’ve been doodling cubes since I was a kid, and weirdly, doodling cubes keeps me grounded.
-Nicole drew on the bottom of my shoes her linear graffiti style letter drawing that she loves to make: It Don’t Stop.
+Nicole drew her linear graffiti style letter drawing on the bottom of my shoes that she loves to make: It Don’t Stop.

 Elvi arrived, set up for makeup.
 Nicole wears makeup all the time, so for her, this was going to be smooth sailing.
 When it was my turn for makeup, Nicole hid in the bathroom.
-I don’t wear makeup so for me, I was SUPER nervous, and Elvi wanted to put false eyelashes on me!
-Let’s just say, by the end of the makeup session, I thought I was Beyonce.
-It was amazing, felt amazing and I never felt like such a girl like I did on our wedding day.
+I don’t wear makeup, so I was super nervous, and Elvi wanted to put false eyelashes on me!
+Let’s just say, by the end of the makeup session; I thought I was Beyonce.
+It was amazing, I felt amazing and I never felt like such a girl like I did on our wedding day.

 We met our wonderful and amazing and beautiful and magical officiant Cynthia at the museum.
 She looked stunning in all black and fabulous pointy toes, patent leather pumps.

 Stephanie was all over the place, taking what we now know were beautiful photographs, and with just the four of us, the moments were magical.
-By the way, the museum was closed on the day of our wedding so we had the terrace all to ourselves.
-After we said, ‘I do’ and kissed, our gracious photographer took us to Wynwood where we took loads of photographs and stopped at Fireman Derek’s Bakery and ate four different dessert cakes and pies.
+The museum was closed on the day of our wedding, so we had the terrace all to ourselves.
+After we said, ‘I do’ and kissed, our gracious photographer took us to Wynwood, where we took loads of photographs and stopped at Fireman Derek’s Bakery and ate four different dessert cakes and pies.